-The Bob Bullock Collection spans the years 1917-2003 with the bulk of the materials focusing on Bob Bullock’s political career from 1975-1999, when he was Comptroller of Public Accounts and the Lieutenant Governor of Texas.
-The Bullock Collection provides a comprehensive account of the last quarter of the 20th century in Texas politics, through the eyes, words and deeds of one of Texas’ most legendary politician and respected statesmen.
-Bob Bullock’s love for Texas was genuine…and that love is visible in the physical record of his collection.
-The Collection also includes personal items and artifacts from his life donated by Bullock, members of his family, and friends.
+The Bob Bullock Archive spans the years 1917-2003 with the bulk of the materials focused on Bullock’s political career from 1975-1999, when he was Comptroller of Public Accounts and the Lieutenant Governor of Texas.
+The Bullock Archive provides an account of the last quarter of the 20th century in Texas politics through the papers of one of Texas’s most legendary politicians and respected statesmen.
+The Archive also includes personal items and artifacts from his life donated by Bullock, members of his family, and friends.
 Together, these materials provide a window to the public and private sides of Bob Bullock.

-The Bob Bullock collection is divided into five series:
+The Bob Bullock Archive is divided into five collections:

 Bullock Campaign PDF Version

-This series details the Bullock’s four campaigns for Comptroller of Public Accounts in 1974, 1978, 1982 and 1986, and his campaigns for Lieutenant Governor in 1990 and 1994.
-The series include campaign files, correspondence, election results and polls, endorsements, questionnaires, financial material, invitations and issue files.
-Also found in the series are itineraries, position papers, brochures, newsletters, press releases, and assorted publications and reports.
+The Bob Bullock Campaigns papers detail Bullock’s four campaigns for Comptroller of Public Accounts in 1974, 1978, 1982 and 1986, and his campaigns for Lieutenant Governor in 1990 and 1994.
+The collection includes brochures, campaign files, correspondence, election results and polls, endorsements, financial material, invitations, itineraries, issue files, newsletters, position papers, press releases, publications, reports, and questionnaires.

 Bullock Comptroller PDF Version

-This series charts Bob Bullock’s 16 years of public service as Texas Comptroller of Public Accounts.
-The sheer transformation and growth of the Comptroller’s office is evident in the physical record of this series and is its strength.
-Bullock completely reformed the Comptroller’s Office, brought it into the computer age.
+The Bob Bullock Comptroller papers chart Bullock’s 16 years of public service as Texas Comptroller of Public Accounts.
+The transformation and growth of the Comptroller’s office under Bullock is evident in the physical record.

 Bullock Lt.
 Gov. PDF Version without Alpha Correspondence